-Yesterday morning the CDP scores for the 2020 round of disclosures were released.
-Out of 9,617 companies disclosing, 270 have achieved a Leadership A-list ranking, with 283 achieving an A scoring for the Climate Change Questionnaire, including our own parent company, Atos.
-This is compared to 179 in 2019.
+This week, the CDP scores for the 2022 round of disclosures were released.
+Out of almost 15,000 companies scored this year, 330+ companies achieved a Leadership A-list ranking, with 283 achieving an A scoring for the Climate Change Questionnaire, including our own parent company, Atos.
 EcoAct’s clients are among those achieving the highest-level score and demonstrating their leadership in addressing climate risks and contributing towards a low carbon future.
 This year our clients make up 4% of those on the 2022 A-List.

 Congratulations to the Leaders

-EcoAct is delighted to congratulate nineteen of its clients for achieving Leadership A-List status this year.
-Between them, these companies have gained 25 As across CDP’s three main Questionnaires.
+EcoAct is delighted to congratulate fifty five of its clients for achieving Leadership status.
+In total, 13% of our clients achieved an A this year.
 We are also really pleased to announce a very positive year across the board for our clients and partners, with an overall average increase in scores for the clients we worked with and 14% of those improving their score to an A or A- this year.

-Each year our clients continue to climb the ranks of the CDP scores, and we are encouraged to see corporates raising their climate ambitions and working hard to improve their climate disclosures even in the face of unprecedented challenges due to the global coronavirus pandemic.
+Each year our clients continue to climb the ranks of the CDP scores and we are encouraged to see corporates raising their climate ambitions and working hard to improve their climate disclosures even in the face of unprecedented global challenges.

-In fact, a record-breaking number of companies responded this year, which CDP report to be a 17% uplift on last year and a 70% increase since the signing of the Paris Agreement in 2015.
+In fact, a record-breaking 18,700+ companies responded to CDP this year, which CDP report to be a 42% uplift on last year and a 233% increase since the signing of the Paris Agreement in 2015.
 Companies representing over 50% of global market capital now respond to CDP, which is really promising progress given the growing urgency of the climate crisis and need for concerted action and, importantly, transparency.

 What is CDP and why do CDP scores matter?

 CDP is one of the most comprehensive and internationally recognised sustainability reporting platforms.
-It works on behalf of investors representing US$106 trillion in assets, and around a third of the world’s invested capital.
+It works on behalf of investors representing US$130 trillion in assets.
 The scores published by CDP allow these investors to see that companies are incorporating sustainability into their business strategy and practices, so they can assess the climate risk of their portfolios.